 What about some sympathy

-Ard continues to weave his tales about gypsy life, about having moved 30 times with his dogs and bags, about following the music, and about what drives him: “There is enough negativity in the world, I try to sing uplifting songs.
+Ard continues to share tales about gypsy life, about having moved 30 times with his dogs and bags, about following the music, and about what drives him: “There is enough negativity in the world, I try to sing uplifting songs.
 I mean there’s some heartbreak in there, but overall I’m trying to shine a light of hope.”